-When is Apex Legends coming to Steam? | Dexerto.com
+When is Apex Legends coming to Steam?
+Release date, cross-play, more - Dexerto

 Apex Legends on mobile?

 EA previously confirmed that they were working on a mobile version of Apex legends, but have gone quite since.
-If they are planning a launch on Steam in 2020, we can perhaps hold out for a mobile release around this time.
+The Nintendo Switch release is confirmed for Fall 2020, but not mobile.